gammapy/gammapy/docs/getting-started/quickstart.rst

     jupyter notebook

-Another option is to utilise the ipykernel functionality of Jupyter Notebook:
+Another option is to utilise the ipykernel functionality of Jupyter Notebook, which allows you to choose a kernel from a predefined list.
+To add kernels to the list, use the following command lines:

 .. substitution-code-block:: console